Echenique0702/adello.github.io/_posts/2019-05-20-Deploy-Spark-Jobs.md

 Now, to run a new version of a package, independent if it is a branch or master, we need to
 - commit the code
 - wait for the build and deployment
-- change the version or branch in oozie
+- change the version or branch in Oozie
 - run

 So according to the Wikipedia definition, we achieved contiuous delivery!